Contributing Guide

 - Reference standards: Link to external docs

-- Australian English: Use “organisation” not “organization”, “jurisdiction” not “government”
+mustfor mandatory requirements and name the evidence an implementation must retain - Australian English: Use “organisation” not “organization”, “jurisdiction” not “government”

 - Character usage: Use plain-text safe Unicode - avoid emoji, smart quotes, em-dashes for print page compatibility